UniversalDependencies/docs/workgroups/expletives.md

 (Translations are provided by Google translate in many cases, feel free to correct if you know the language in question!)

-* Arabic
+## Arabic

-  * 8 occurrences of `expl` in UD Arabic-PUD.
+8 occurrences of `expl` in UD Arabic-PUD.
 Not clear whether they are errors or not (under investigation).

-* Bulgarian
+## Bulgarian
   * В дискусията, предполагам, ще се засегнат важни въпроси. (expletive "се" is a reflexive pronoun, transl.
 "In the discussion, I suppose, will affect important issues".)

-* Croatian:
+## Croatian:
   * Seb Bytyci, izvršni ravnatelj Instituta za balkansku politiku, slaže se s time. (expletive "se" is a reflexive pronoun, transl.
 "Seb Bytyci, executive director of the Institute for Balkan Policy, agrees.")

-* Danish:
+## Danish:
   * Så skal der rafles om husholdningspengene. (expletive "der", transl.
 "So, there will be discussions about household money")

-* Dutch:
+## Dutch:
   * Overigens is het ook niet uitgesloten, dat het stichtingsbestuur van Sparta zelf ook wijzigingen zal ondergaan. (expletive "het", transl.
 "Moreover, it is also not excluded that the foundation of Sparta itself will undergo changes.")

-* English:
+## English:
   * There has been talk that the night curfew might be implemented again. (expletive "there")

-* Finnish:
+## Finnish

-  * According to Holmberg and Nikanne (2002), Finnish has obligatory expletives in at least existential and extraposition constructions.
+According to Holmberg and Nikanne (2002), Finnish has obligatory expletives in at least existential and extraposition constructions.
 However, the `expl` relation is only used in Finnish-FTB.

 * Se oli paska homma, että Jyrki loppu.
 (Translation: It was a shit thing for Jyrki to end.)

 ~~~ conllu
 # visual-style	1	bgColor:lightgreen